-Fair Isaac and Company calculated the first FICO score to assess creditworthines.
-You can find out more on FICO here.
+Fair Isaac and Company built the first FICO score to help lenders assess creditworthines.
+We've written more about FICO here.

-Your credit score is a direct result of your repayment history.
-They don't consider your income, savings, amount of down payment, or demographic factors like gender, ethnicity, nationality or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were invented as it is now.
-Credit scoring was developed to assess a borrower's willingness to repay the loan while specifically excluding other personal factors.
+Your credit score is a direct result of your history of repayment.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is sufficient information in your report to build a score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to build up credit history before they apply.
+For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
+This payment history ensures that there is sufficient information in your report to build an accurate score.
+If you don't meet the minimum criteria for getting a score, you may need to establish your credit history prior to applying for a mortgage loan.